Lead From the Front: Inspiring Followers

 “Courage: the right attitude towards feeling of fear and confidence.
 What we ought and ought not to fear.”
 Aristotle

 Many human resources guides suggest that leading from the front requires a lot of courage, much like Aristotle stated, the leader must know what to fear and what not to fear.
-Leading with courage will build your business culture and help to inspire followers.
+Leading with courage will build your business culture and help to inspire followers, you can also get Business Card Printing services and hand out cards to everyone you know, it will help you grow.
 When leading, leaders must be confident in themselves and in front of their followers.
 If you picture George Washington at Valley Forge, you seem him riding in the boat across the Potomac River, standing proudly in front of his men, leading them to victory.

 This is where many followers in have been inspired, and this has inspired some very heated political debates and political discussions.
 Through great leaders such as George Washington many men went against the odds driven by their trust and motivation.
 Washington had the keen ability to inspire others to follow him.
 Bass’s model shows that under transformational leadership that the second factor is inspirational motivation.
 Northouse (2016) wrote that “this factor is descriptive of leaders who communicate high expectations to followers, inspiring them through motivation to become committed to and a part of the shared vision in the organizations” (p.
 169).

 In this sense of leading from the front, picture a soccer coach in the locker room standing in front of their players to inspire them do their best.
 Here we also see how communication plays a role in to inspire followers.
 Most would agree that you communicate things in front of followers not behind them to effectively deliver your message.
 This is usually best done with desktop computers as mobile devices can have lagging effects.